92 "Walk-Ins" restaurants in Philadelphia.

 Saloon is an Italian restaurant in Queen Village that has really good steaks.

-Martha in Fishtown has the three things we wish every bar had: a nice patio, great cocktails, and way better food than you’d expect.
+Martha in Kensington has the three things we wish every bar had: a nice patio, great cocktails, and way better food than you’d expect.

 Vietnam Cafe is a huge restaurant in West Philly that has some great Vietnamese food and lots of Polynesian cocktails.